• Start

 GARMENT DESIGN

-Protective clothing may be composed of:
+Protective garments can be composed of:

-• overalls
+• Coveralls

-Conformity will be assessed by visual inspection.
+Conformity will be assessed through visual inspection and practical tests

 MARKING AND LABELING